What information is included in a pathology report?

 Comment

-After the final diagnosis is made, the pathologist may want to add more information for the doctors taking care of the patient.
-The comment section is often used to clarify a concern or recommend further testing.
+After the diagnosis, the pathologist may add more information for the doctor(s) taking care of the patient.
+The comment section is often used to clarify a concern or to recommend further testing.

 Summary

-Some pathology reports for cancers contain a summary of findings most relevant to making treatment decisions.
+Pathology reports for cancers should also contain a summary of the findings most relevant to making treatment decisions.